A dead tooth can happen to the best of us and it can happen in a variety of ways.

 If you have a deceased chomper as the result of tooth decay, you're probably wondering if you can fix the cavity and save the tooth.
-Saving a dead tooth is possible if a timely diagnosis is established.
-The process to save a dead tooth, known as a root canal, can help dead teeth recover without the need for extraction.
+Saving a dying tooth is possible if a timely diagnosis is established.
+The process to save a damaged tooth, known as a root canal, can help dead teeth recover without the need for extraction.

 Root canal treatment